Computer: Pre-20th century

 Devices have been used to aid computation for thousands of years, mostly using one-to-one correspondence with fingers.
 The earliest counting device was most likely a form of tally stick.
 Later record keeping aids throughout the Fertile Crescent included calculi (clay spheres, cones, etc.) which represented counts of items, likely livestock or grains, sealed in hollow unbaked clay containers.
 The use of counting rods is one example.

 The abacus was initially used for arithmetic tasks.
-The Roman abacus was developed from devices used in Babylonia as early as 2400 BC.
+The Roman abacus was developed from devices used in Babylonia as early as 2400 BCE.
 Since then, many other forms of reckoning boards or tables have been invented.
 In a medieval European counting house, a checkered cloth would be placed on a table, and markers moved around on it according to certain rules, as an aid to calculating sums of money.

 The Antikythera mechanism is believed to be the earliest known mechanical analog computer, according to Derek J. de Solla Price.
 It was designed to calculate astronomical positions.
 It was discovered in 1901 in the Antikythera wreck off the Greek island of Antikythera, between Kythera and Crete, and has been dated to approximately c.
 100 BCE.
 Devices of comparable complexity to the Antikythera mechanism would not reappear until the fourteenth century.

 Many mechanical aids to calculation and measurement were constructed for astronomical and navigation use.
 The planisphere was a star chart invented by Abū Rayhān al-Bīrūnī in the early 11th century.
-The astrolabe was invented in the Hellenistic world in either the 1st or 2nd centuries BC and is often attributed to Hipparchus.
+The astrolabe was invented in the Hellenistic world in either the 1st or 2nd centuries BCE and is often attributed to Hipparchus.
 A combination of the planisphere and dioptra, the astrolabe was effectively an analog computer capable of working out several different kinds of problems in spherical astronomy.
 An astrolabe incorporating a mechanical calendar computer and gear-wheels was invented by Abi Bakr of Isfahan, Persia in 1235.
 Abū Rayhān al-Bīrūnī invented the first mechanical geared lunisolar calendar astrolabe, an early fixed-wired knowledge processing machine with a gear train and gear-wheels, c.
 1000 AD.

 The sector, a calculating instrument used for solving problems in proportion, trigonometry, multiplication and division, and for various functions, such as squares and cube roots, was developed in the late 16th century and found application in gunnery, surveying and navigation.

 The planimeter was a manual instrument to calculate the area of a closed figure by tracing over it with a mechanical linkage.